-- Student exchange agreement for Warwick and Tsinghua students to experience studying in their partner institution.
+- Student exchange agreement for Warwick and Tsinghua students Link opens in a new windowto experience studying in their partner institution.

 - Development of online pre-entry career planning resources and innovation and enterprise resource for UK-educated Chinese students, supported by UK Government’s Prosperity Fund and in collaboration with Peking, Fudan, SJTU and Tsinghua universities.

-- Feb 2020 - Warwick led a China Careers Insight Week, hosting a series of employer webinar presentations.
+- Feb 2020 - Warwick led a China Careers Insight WeekLink opens in a new window, hosting a series of employer webinar presentations.

 April 2019 - The largest UK university careers fair in Shanghai – co-led by the University of Warwick – welcomed over 1,200 students and major global companies such as Apple, PayPal and Tesla.